Smart Home Product Reviews & Smart Home Product Comparisons

-The Ring Doorbell lineup consists of four different models.
+The Ring Doorbell lineup consists of five different models.
 For the most part, the doorbells have only gained features as time has gone on.
 With that said, there are still some perks to the original Ring as well.

 The Ring doorbell was the first product the brand brought to the market.
 It runs off of battery power with a life of 6-12 months on a single charge.
 However, you’ll need to plug it in if you want to take advantage of live view on demand.
 The 180° and 140° vertical fields of view are actually better than the successive models, which is one of the main benefits this model has going for it.
 The biggest downside to the original Ring is that it only records in 720p, which is much less detailed than the 1080p HD resolution that comes standard on all other models.

 The Ring 2 has a 6-month battery life and a horizontal and vertical field of view of 160° and 100°, which is a bit of a step down from the original Ring camera.
 However, this smart doorbell more than makes up for that deficiency due to the 1080p quality of its recording as well as the addition of advanced motion detection and custom motion zones.

 The Ring Pro only works with hardwired power and has an identical field of view to the Ring 2.
 It’s honestly very similar to the Ring 2 in almost every way except for slightly easier mounting and the ability to turn on silent mode.